-“Mom, do you remember that time you called me the devil?” my son said over dinner one night recently.
-He was home from college out-of-state, and we were enjoying a rare dinner with the entire family.
+“Mom, do you remember that time you called me the devil?” my son said over dinner one night.
+He was home visiting, and we were enjoying a rare dinner with the entire family.
 We were laughing and sharing old stories of times gone by.
 Between mouthfuls of potato salad and barbecue chicken, my young adults were laughing about all the things they had “gotten away with” as teenagers.
-The question seemed to come from out of nowhere, and although I laughed it off, it secretly stung a bit, as I remembered an argument we had had some 6 years prior.
-In retrospect, it was a small incident at school, but at the time it seemed much bigger and I lost my temper.
+The question seemed to come from out of nowhere, although I laughed it off, it secretly stung a bit as I remembered an argument we had had some six years prior.
+In retrospect, it was a small incident at school, but at the time, it seemed much bigger, and I lost my temper.
 In the heat of the moment, this exhausted mom screamed hurtful things at my then-teenage son.
 I instantly regretted them.
-It didn’t matter that I had just undergone surgery.
-It didn’t matter that I was disappointed in his seemingly frequent poor choices.
-It didn’t matter that I was juggling lots of plates.
-I hurt him, and I couldn’t take it back.
+It did not matter that I had just undergone surgery.
+It did not matter that I was disappointed in his seemingly frequent poor choices.
+It did not matter that I was juggling lots of plates.
+I hurt him, and I could not take it back.

-Perhaps the reason my son’s questions stung so bad is because I knew it was a failure on my part.
-Now, I’ve worked really hard to be conscious of the things I speak over my children.
-I’ve tried to be loving and caring, and use words of encouragement, as I’ve reared them.
-I’ve probably spoken thousands of words of accolades over them in the last two decades, hundreds of thousands of praises and hand claps and atta-girls, atta-boys.
+Perhaps the reason my son’s questions stung so bad was because I knew it was a failure on my part.
+Now, I have worked really hard to be conscious of the things I speak over my children.
+I have tried to be loving and caring and use words of encouragement as I have reared them.
+Through the years, I have probably spoken thousands of accolades over them in the last two decades, hundreds of thousands of praises and handclaps and atta-girls, atta-boys.
 But that day, the words I spoke over my son hurt him, and no amount of accolades and praises will erase that.

 In Genesis 27, the Bible details a significant event in history as it pertains to the power of our words.
-Isaac, a man who was old and turning blind (v.
-1), predicts that he may be dying soon and wants to bless his first-born son, Esau, as was customary in the day.
+Isaac, a man who was old and going blind (v.
+1), predicts that he may be dying soon and wants to bless his first-born son, Esau, as was customary in that day.
 He sends for Esau, explains his intention, and asks Esau to prepare his favorite dish.
 While Esau was following his father’s instructions, Esau’s brother, Jacob (with plenty of help from his mother), masterfully tricks his father into thinking he was actually Esau.
 Inadvertently, Isaac blesses his son, Jacob - the wrong son!
-Now, can I just be really honest, here?
-The first time (or dozen times) I read this story, I went over again and again, wondering why on earth this was so significant.
+Now, can I just be really honest here?
+The first time (or dozen times) I read this story, I went over, again and again, wondering why on earth this was so significant.
 I mean, Jacob lied.
-He wasn’t the first-born.
+He was not the firstborn.
 He manipulated his father.
-Couldn’t his father simply take back the blessing and give it to Esau, the right recipient?
-It seemed simply enough, right?
-As I began to research this topic, I discovered that a blessing, in those days, wasn’t simply a well-wishing.
+Why Isaac simply couldn't just take back the blessing and give it to Esau, the rightful recipient?
+It seemed simple enough, right?
+As I began to research this topic, I discovered that a blessing, in those days, was not simply a well-wishing.
 It carried weight!
 It was a form of prophecy.
-Blessings were the equivalent of “signing it in blood!”
-The words spoken that day weren’t just words, they were future.
+Blessings were equivalent to “signing it in blood!”
+The words spoken were not just mere words; they were promises and a future.
 They were life.

-Man, things sure have changed haven’t they?
-Our words to seem to hold less and less merit these days.
+Man, things sure have changed, haven’t they?
+Our words seem to hold less and less merit these days.
 No longer is a man’s word his bond, as was once customary.
-Today, it seems a man (or woman) can just about anything and choose whether or not they follow through.
-Words can be spoken in loose, fiery, insult, over social media or the internet with little to no regard for another human being’s feelings.
-And that’s just the tip of the iceberg.
-But things haven’t changed for God over the last decade.
-His word still stands true.
-And although we may not formally have a ceremony to bless our children, as was once tradition, the words we speak over our children, the things we say to our coworkers, the way we speak to our boss, pastor, teachers, friends, and family, they do matter.
-They aren’t merely utterances to be held with no regard.
+Today, it seems a man (or woman) can do just about anything and choose whether or not to follow through.
+Words can be spoken as loose, fiery insults over social media or the internet with little to no regard for another human being’s feelings.
+That's just the tip of the iceberg.
+Things have not changed for God over the last decade.
+His Word still stands true.
+Although we may not formally have a ceremony to bless our children, as was once the tradition, the words we speak over our children, the things we say to our coworkers, the way we speak to our bosses, pastors, teachers, friends, and family, matter.
+They are not merely utterances to be held with no regard.

 Single moms, when you scream at your children, “You’re going to be a no-good loser just like your dad!”
-They aren’t just words.
+They are not just words.

-Husbands, when you remark that your wife is “unattractive and lazy”.
-They aren’t just words.
+Husbands, when you say that your wife is “unattractive and lazy.”
+They are not just words.

-Mothers when you speak over your children, your praise or wrath is shaping their future.
-They aren’t just words.
+Mothers, when you speak over your children, your praise or wrath is shaping their future.
+They are not just words.

 Consider Proverbs 18:21 (NLT).
 “The tongue brings death or life, those who love to talk will reap the consequences.”
 This is significant!
 What we are saying from our mouths matters.
-And oftentimes, it’s in the heat of the moment, when we haven’t considered the impact on another, that we say something that we can’t take back.
+Oftentimes, in the heat of the moment, we have not considered the impact on another, that we say something that we cannot take back.
 Before you speak careless words to another person in your life, consider their consequences.
-Consider how you’ve felt when someone dishonored you with an unfair lashing of words.
-Consider how you’ve been torn down, simply by what another said to you.
-And most importantly, consider how you can be a giver of life with the words you speak.
+Consider how you felt when someone dishonored you with an unfair lashing of words.

+Consider how you felt being torn down, simply by what another said to you.
+Most importantly, consider how you can be a giver of life with the words you speak.